tartiflette/tartiflette/docs/tutorial/project-initialization.md

 mkdir -p recipes_manager
 ```

-Moreover, we are going to create multiple files which will contains our application code.
+Moreover, we are going to create multiple files which will contain our application code.
 * `recipes_manager/app.py`: Entrypoint of our application.
 In charge of the initialization of `tartiflette-aiohttp`.
 * `recipes_manager/sdl`: Folder which will contain our SDL _(Schema Definition Language)_ files.
   * `recipes_manager/sdl/Query.graphql`: Schema with our Query objects.